xXOompaLoompaXx/Binder/README.md

 Alternatively, you can execute the 'full_init.sql' however you like.

 ### Step 3: Run the flask application:
-1. Navigate to the 'BandTinder' folder and run:
+1. Navigate to the 'Binder' folder and run:
 ```
 flask run
 ```